digital-land/digital-land/content/overview/_index.md

 ---
 Housing data finds its origin in real-world needs – the needs of the community, of developers, of the environment – all of which legislation and regulation tries to balance.

 Legislation gives rise to what we term land and housing ‘concerns’, of which there are more than 300.

-These comprise:
+These concerns comprise:

 * “constraints” for planning (eg tree preservation orders)
 * “charges” for conveyancing